Valantin/puppet-iaas/README.md

 Four types of nodes are created for the deployment :

 * Endpoint nodes that host load balancers and L2/L3 (Open vSwitch) routing and DHCP services
 * Controller nodes that hosts API services, databases, message queues, caches, and every
 * Storage nodes that hosts volumes, image storage, objects using Ceph
 * Compute nodes to run guest operating systems

 ## Setup

 ### Setup Requirements
 This module assumes nodes running Ubuntu 14.04 (Trusty) with either Puppet Enterprise or Puppet.
-Puppet must have pluginsync and storeconfigs enabled.
+Puppet must have pluginsync, trusted_node_data and storeconfigs enabled.

 This module depends on Hiera.

 ### Beginning with puppet-iaas
 To ensure high availability, three storage nodes, three controller nodes and two endpoint nodes must be deployed, be sure to have eight available servers.